-To eliminate combined storm and sanitary flows.

-- Policy WA 6.1 The City will strive to eliminate the combined flow of sanitary sewer and storm water. - Policy WA 6.2 The program to phase in system improvements as to Combined Sewer Overflows (CSO) will be designed in a manner that supports the City's intent to develop and implement a more comprehensive, long term plan for overall resilience.

-To provide a resilient treatment system that can withstand extreme fluctuations in volume, weather conditions and sea level rise.
+Goal WA-6 To eliminate combined storm and sanitary flows.
+Policy WA 6.1 The City will strive to eliminate the combined flow of sanitary sewer and storm water.
+Policy WA 6.2 The program to phase in system improvements as to Combined Sewer Overflows (CSO) will be designed in a manner that supports the City's intent to develop and implement a more comprehensive, long term plan for overall resilience.
+Goal WA-7 · · resilient treatment system that can withstand extreme fluctuations in ther conditions and sea level rise.

-- Policy WA 7.1 The City shall continue to investigate and deploy design and operational measures that allow for cost effective adjustments scaled to seasonal use variations, without a loss in performance or an increase in environmental impacts. - Policy WA 7.2 The City should fully integrate wastewater system plans, designs, improvements and operations into a comprehensive strategy to address sea level rise and its associated impacts, with particular emphasis on at risk facilities.
+Policy WA 7.1 The City shall continue to investigate and deploy design and operational measures that allow for cost effective adjustments scaled to seasonal use variations, without a loss in performance or an increase in environmental impacts.
+Policy WA 7.2 The City should fully integrate wastewater system plans, designs, improvements and operations into a comprehensive strategy to address sea level rise and its associated impacts, with particular emphasis on at risk facilities.

-To achieve compliance with all applicable federal, State and other laws, regulations, standards and procedures.

-- Policy WA 8.1 The City shall strive to achieve and maintain compliance with all applicable federal and state standards for wastewater treatment and discharge at all times. - Policy WA 8.2 The City shall work in close collaboration with applicable regulatory authorities to identify and monitor appropriate compliance metrics and to design and implement improvement measures necessary to meet minimum standards.
+Goal WA-8To achieve compliance with all applicable federal, State and other laws, regulations, standards and procedures.Policy WA 8.1The City shall strive to achieve and maintain compliance with all applicable federal and state standards for wastewater treatment and discharge at all times.Policy WA 8.2The City shall work in close collaboration with applicable regulatory authorities to identify and monitor appropriate compliance metrics and to design and implement improvement measures necessary to meet minimum standards.